-Once you start enjoying the benefits of healthy, homemade bread, you'll want to try home milling your own grains into flour using a manual or electric grain mill.
+Once you start baking your own bread and enjoying the benefits of healthy, homemade loaves, you'll want to try home milling your own grains into flour using a manual or electric grain mill.

 A wide variety of grains, beans, seeds, and nuts can be ground into flour using your home grain mill.
 These include: wheat, rye, corn, rice, barley, oats, buckwheat, millet, kamut, quinoa, peas, mung beans, garbanzos, and lentils.